Why is the world so cruel?

 "But the prowlers!" he refutes before I cut him off.

 "We will only be a moment."
-I reassure him getting ready to dismount as we approach.
+I reassure him, preparing to dismount on our approach.

 ---